TLLoevkilde/kinoFront/README.md

   - Users can view a list of movies with detailed information.
 - **Search Functionality:**
   - Users can search for movies by title.
-- **Responsive Design:**
-  - Mobile-friendly design for easy access on various devices.
 - **Dynamic Content Loading:**
   - Fetches movie data from the KinoBack API in real-time.